 For many institutions, competency-based education (CBE) has been an effective approach in bridging the skills gap, as it allows students to advance at their own pace based on their ability to demonstrate mastery of a skill, or “competency.”
 And it can lead to better student outcomes.
 Here’s how.

 Expectations for higher education are ever-changing, but one expectation remains.
 Students still look to institutions for work/career readiness.
 There’s an urgent demand for skills-focused education that also aligns with the needs of today’s job market.
-In the face of decreasing college enrollments and the skills gaps this deficit has created, efficient and skills-oriented approaches to learning are more relevant than ever.
+In the face of decreasing enrolments and the skills gaps this deficit has created, efficient and skills-oriented approaches to learning are more relevant than ever.

 Unfortunately, achieving employable skills is a journey that has traditionally taken time.
-After finding the right institution and being accepted for enrollment, students then have to matriculate through a series of courses that can take years to complete.
+After finding the right institution and being accepted for enrolment, students then have to matriculate through a series of courses that can take years to complete.

 Students have begun to seek shorter paths to career advancement that offer more flexible scheduling and pacing to accelerate their return on investment.
-Recent surveys by the Strada Center for Education Consumer Insights found that students were much more likely to rate a program as “worth the cost” if the time to complete was reduced.
+Recent surveys by the Strada Center for Education Consumer Insights found that students were much more likely to rate a programme as “worth the cost” if the time to complete was reduced.

 Help Students Shepherd Their Journey with CBE

-Recognizing a student’s prior learning or workplace experiences can save them time.
+Recognising a student’s prior learning or workplace experiences can save them time.
 Years of experience in the field can be assessed and translated into credit hours earned or verifiable credentials for the workforce.
 For students looking to re-skill or up-skill, this change in education delivery is invaluable.
-Not only are these journeys learner-centered and self-paced, but they do not require one specific environment.
+Not only are these journeys learner-centred and self-paced, but they do not require one specific environment.
 Students have the flexibility to learn in the environment of their choice.

 Providing this level of academic autonomy is quickly becoming the standard for institutions as students evolve their expectations and take on more out-of-class responsibilities.
 For many students, the academic journey represents only one facet of their lives.
 The ability to learn on their own terms is important.
-Institutions will need to move from the idea that in-person programs or stellar faculty are enough to attract and retain students.
+Institutions will need to move from the idea that in-person programmes or stellar faculty are enough to attract and retain students.